mlprt/neurips-2018-calendar/README.md

 If you only wish to view/subscribe to the calendars (but not edit them, I think) they are publicly available at the Google Calendar links provided [here](./public_links.md).

 ## Running the script yourself
+The script was written for Python 3.7, with dependency versions given in `requirements.txt`.
+Assuming you have `pip` installed:

 1. Clone (or download and extract) this repository.
-2. Enter the repository's working directory and run `pip install -r requirements.txt` (preferably within a new virtual environment).
+2. Enter the repository directory and run `pip install -r requirements.txt` (preferably in a new virtual environment).
 3. Visit https://developers.google.com/calendar/quickstart/python to activate the Google Calendar API for your account, and place the resulting `credentials.json` file into the same directory as the script.
 4. Edit the flags in `process_events.py` as desired (optional).
 5. Run `python process_events.py`.